 By Alexa Grunder, Marketing Coordinator

 Since joining the PR industry about six months ago, I noticed an abundance of terms being constantly tossed around in conversations, most of which I had little to no prior knowledge of.
 It can be overwhelming to keep up if you are new to the world of public relations, whether it be for your own organization or on the agency side.
 By building an understanding of the most fundamental elements, one will have a solid framework to gain further insight into the way that PR works.
+One can even get b2b lead generation services to increase clientele.
 Here are 5 terms that anyone new to public relations should know – as told by a PR newbie.

 1. Earned Media